This man in a space suit has a message

 "It all started as a joke but it took over my life," Dodd said.

 Back in 2013, he was the sole bidder on a "Russian High Altitude flight suit."
-After it arrived on his doorstep, the former professional photographer started dressing up and tinkering with different images.
+After it arrived on his doorstep, the professional photographer started dressing up and tinkering with different images.

 He launched his hit Instagram account Everyday Astronaut in 2014.
 Dodd started coming up with messages behind each image with the goal of teaching people something about science each time.